mauriciolauffer/openui5-smart-mockserver/README.md

 ```

 ### How to use
-You use Smart MockServer just like you use your old MockServer!
+You can use Smart MockServer just like you use your old MockServer!
-Import openui5-smart-mockserver to your UI5 controller using *sap.ui.require* or  *sap.ui.define*:
+Import openui5-smart-mockserver to your UI5 controller using *sap.ui.define* or *sap.ui.require*:

 ```javascript
 sap.ui.define([